raquo/Waypoint/README.md

 However, as you know, this rendering is not efficient in Laminar by design.
 Every time `router.$currentPage` is updated, renderPage is called, creating a whole new element.
 Not a big deal at all in this toy example, but in the real world it would be re-creating your whole app's DOM tree on every URL change.
 That is simply unacceptable.

+You can improve the efficiency of this using Airstream's [`split` operator](https://github.com/raquo/Laminar/blob/master/docs/Documentation.md#performant-children-rendering--split) operator, but this will prove cumbersome if your app has many different Page types.
 Waypoint provides a convenient but somewhat opinionated helper to solve this problem:

 ```scala
 val splitter = SplitRender[Page, HtmlElement](router.$currentPage)